sandeep-64/AWS/3. AWS Compute Services/AWS ECS.md

 ### Q: How does ECS handle scalability?
 A: ECS automatically scales containers up or down based on traffic demands.
 This dynamic scaling ensures optimal resource utilization and application performance.

-### Q: What makes containers portable in ECS?
-A: Containers are portable because they are independent of the underlying operating system and include all necessary dependencies.
-This ensures consistent application behavior across different environments.

-### Q: What is a container in ECS?
-A: A container is a package that contains an application and all its dependencies and libraries, making it portable and ensuring consistent operation regardless of the underlying environment.

 ### Q: What are the two launch types in ECS?
 A: ECS offers two launch types: Fargate launch (serverless, AWS manages infrastructure) and EC2 launch (more customizable, user manages EC2 instances).